geo2a/geo2a.github.io/posts/2020-01-03-coq-equational-reasoning.md

   ∎
 ```

-this lemma proves commutativity of addition of natural numbers by
+This lemma proves commutativity of addition of natural numbers by
 structural induction, justifying the equational reasoning steps with the
 ≡⟨ necessary lemmas ⟩.